all-in-simplicity/fivem-hypnonema/README.md

 ```

 #### editScreen
-The parameter has to be in JSON format.
+_Note: The parameter has to be in JSON format_
 ```lua
 exports.hypnonema:editScreen(jsonScreen)
 ```